Skip to main content

 )

-This request creates a trial using a specified computational model, protocol, and virtual population.
+This request creates a trial using a specified computational model, protocol, virtual population, and output set. model.create_trial(...) is equivalent and reads a little more naturally when you already have the model object at hand.

 Running a Trial

-Once a trial is created, you can run it using the following request:
+Once a trial is created, you can run it with:

 Monitoring Trial Status